 - Lecturing at local universities to student Paramedics and Technicians

 - Collaborating with the Scottish Ambulance Service to produce a local version of their FAST assessment training video

 - Working with the College of Paramedics to host training events for ambulance staff

 - Facilitating an improved line of reporting and improved relationships between ambulance and hospital staff so crews can learn from their experiences of caring for stroke patients

 We continue to refine our centralised hospital stroke care pathway using data to drive improvements.
 We have a Document Pack of agreed Standard Operating Procedures and policies to that help ensure the consistency and quality of care.

 We have implemented a pathway for Intracerebral Haemorrhage, have introduced a regional Intra Arterial Thrombectomy service and are working to extend local TIA services across the weekend using a sector based approach.

 5. Implementing integrated community rehabilitation services

-We have collaboratively developed a community care model that ensures all stroke patients leaving hospital are supported by a specialised rehabilitation team.
+We have collaboratively developed a community care model that ensures all patients leaving hospital are supported by a specialised rehabilitation team.
 We are the only region to have fully implemented the model which now forms the basis for the national stroke community model.
 Find out more here.